-The latest of these cases, Re A Company EWHC 1551(Ch), provides some useful insight as to how the courts will interpret the new provisions.
+Re A Company EWHC 1551(Ch), provides some useful insight as to how the courts will interpret the provisions.
 In that case the court restrained advertisement of a petition in relation to a significantly aged debt as the petitioner had not provided sufficient evidence to satisfy the court that the company would have been unable to pay its debts regardless of the financial effects of COVID-19.
 Though the petitioner did have, in the court’s view, reasonable grounds for believing that the company would be insolvent even without the financial effects of COVID-19.

 The Judge found that: (i) the evidential burden of showing COVID-19 had a financial effect on a company is on the company and not the petitioner; (ii) whether COVID-19 has had a financial effect is a low threshold with no requirement to show that COVID-19 is the (or even a) cause of the company’s insolvency; and (iii) the burden of showing that the company would be insolvent, even if COVID-19 had not had a financial effect, is on the petitioner.

-In Travelodge the court also granted an injunction to restrain the presentation of winding-up petitions.
+In Travelodge , as in Re A Company EWHC 1406 (Ch), the court granted an injunction to restrain the presentation of winding-up petitions.

 In Shorts Gardens (heard before the text of the Bill (as it then was) was published), the court refused to grant an order restraining the presentation of a winding-up petition on the basis of the COVID-19 pandemic.
 The court noted that it seemed a threshold test was envisaged under which restrictions will only apply where the reason that a company is unable to pay its debts is due to COVID-19 and that in this instance the reason the debts had not been paid had nothing to do with COVID-19.